 At Experian, consumer credit and finance education is our priority.
 This post may contain links and references to one or more of our partners, but we provide an objective view to help you make the best decisions.
 For more, see our Editorial Policy.

 After a bankruptcy discharge the creditors usually update their accounts, so the debt shows as discharged in bankruptcy.
 However, they don't always do that.
 Can I send you a copy of my discharge and the list of creditors so the report can be updated?

 The accounts in your credit report should reflect that they are included in the bankruptcy, and the bankruptcy public record should be listed as well.
 Both should indicate they are discharged once the bankruptcy has been completed.

-Your bankruptcy paperwork should include a schedule “A” that lists all of the debts included in the bankruptcy filing.
-Send a copy of the Schedule A, Schedule D, or Schedule F listing all of the debts included in the bankruptcy to the address on your credit report, along with a copy of documentation that the bankruptcy has been discharged, along with a statement explaining that the bankruptcy information on your credit report should be updated.
+Your bankruptcy paperwork should include a document called a "schedule" that lists all of the debts included in the bankruptcy filing.
+Send a copy of the Schedule A, Schedule D, or Schedule F listing all of the debts included in the bankruptcy to the address on your credit report, along with a copy of the document showing the bankruptcy has been discharged and a statement explaining that the bankruptcy information on your credit report should be updated.